-The complete guide is divided into different districts and neighborhoods (barris).
-In my experience this is easier when exploring a new place.
+The complete guide is divided into different districts and neighbourhoods (barris).
+In my experience, this is easier when exploring a new place.
 Instead of trying to find the local hotspots zigzagging the city.
 This will either hurt your feet from walking too much or you will miss out on the beauty of the city ‘cause your spending your time on the underground.

-So every district and neighborhood has its own story and local hotspots.
+So every district and neighbourhood has its own story and local hotspots.
 Nice places to shop, eat, drink and sleep will be covered.
 In addition, every area has its own “must-sees”.
-Let’s start with my favorite: El Born.
+Let’s start with my favourite: El Born.

 Good Morning Sunshine!

 Begin your morning with a coffee at [EAT] Cafe Del Born, before hitting La Rambla.
-Spanish are not in particular big eater in the morning.
-So often a coffee and croissant is enough.
+Spanish people are not in particular big eaters in the morning.
+So often a coffee and croissant are enough.
 In case you need a bit more energy, [EAT] Elsa Y Fred is a great place for breakfast and brunches (they do lunch and dinner too!).

 After leaving La Rambla behind you, you can choose to go to the [VISIT] Picasso museum or wander around the small streets and shop in the small boutiques.
 The shops in this area are ever changing and new art galleries and clothing stores pop up constantly.